Narrative Approaches to Resilience in Practice: Tools and Techniques for Well-Being

 Increasing numbers of healthcare practitioners and learners feel stretched thin.
 Narrative-based medicine can provide an accessible antidote to clinician stress as it promotes self-awareness, connection, and meaning-making.

-Participants will enhance their skills of close reading, listening, and reflection during this highly interactive series that blends short, didactic presentations with hands-on activities, group discussion, and prompted writing exercises.
-Together, we’ll explore narrative approaches and resources for well-being through discussion, text reading, and reflective writing.
+Drawing upon the current literature about stress and well-being in healthcare, as well as writing by clinician-authors, we will reflect on critical themes in professional practice including: the wounded healer, bearing witness, and ‘real time resiliency.’
+Participants will enhance their skills of close reading, listening, and reflection during this highly interactive series that blends short, didactic presentations with hands-on activities involving reading, group discussion, and prompted writing exercises.

-There will be ample opportunity to discuss ideas in a supportive and collegial environment, including the application of practices to professional and educational contexts.
-The instructor will offer optional resources for further exploration.
-There are no required readings or assignments.
+There will be ample opportunity to discuss ideas in a supportive and collegial environment including the application of these practices to professional and educational contexts.
+The instructor will offer optional resources for further exploration, but there are NO required readings or assignments between sessions.

 Praise From Past Participants